 Are you familiar with black garlic?
-Very trendy and a staple for top chefs, its flavour is sweet, tangy, and ultimately, delicious!
+A trendy staple for top chefs, its flavour is sweet, tangy, and ultimately delicious!
 Its soft texture is likened to that of candied fruit.
 Black garlic is the product of a lengthy maturation process for white garlic cloves.
-The bulbs are browned at a low temperature for 4 to 6 weeks in a confined area at a precise temperature and humidity level and are then left to dry for several months.
+The bulbs are browned at a low temperature for 4 to 6 weeks, in a confined area, at a precise temperature and humidity level, to then be left to dry for several months.
 The quality of the black garlic primarily depends on the aging duration and maturation conditions.

 Garlic is a perennial that grows like an annual.
-Simply plant garlic cloves (bulblets) in the fall (mid-September to late October) for harvest the following summer!
+All you need to do is plant garlic cloves (bulblets) in the fall (mid-September to late October) to harvest the bulbs the following summer!

 Where to plant garlic